midorineko/rpi_automation/README.md

+# NFL PY
+Alright, things are about to get bigger and better.
+I had an epiphany, use this api as a way for alexa to talk.
+Which basically meant I had to actually write an API.
+Starting with nfl.py.
+This is actually a server to populate files for me to pull on the alexa side.
+So I can get alexa to do things based on a server I am controlling.
+Right now it is going to give us the score and the last 5 plays, but we are going to ideally get 'Game Stream' going, which will stream the entire game and notify you when seahawks score.
+It is pretty easy to manipulate and can be used to view any team you like!

 # **UPDATE 12/1/16**
 Hello friends, just a quick updated of what has been going on.
 I moved to seattle thus my entire home automation was put to a stop.
 I am now ready to start automating 2.0, using this as a server and API for my Alexa Hub Skill.